 Mathematics

-Kindergarten is the first year in a K-5 sequence of a dynamic, research-based math program that promotes computational fluency, development of problem solving strategies and habits of mind, and mathematical content knowledge acquisition.
-This curriculum combats cultural messages that boys are “better at math” by providing a workshop-oriented, conceptual approach that emphasizes understanding over memorization.
+Kindergarten is the first year in a K-4 sequence of a dynamic, research-based math program that promotes computational fluency, development of problem solving strategies and habits of mind, and mathematical content knowledge acquisition.
+This curriculum combats cultural messages that boys are “better at math” by providing a workshop-oriented, conceptual approach that emphasizes understanding over memorization, encouraging young Hewitt mathematicians to share their thinking with one another, and try many strategies to answer a problem.
 Students develop a deep understanding and love of mathematics through routines, investigations, and games.
 The program roots mathematical concepts in the context of real-world, non-routine problems that are pertinent and interesting to girls.
 Students have opportunities to defend their thinking verbally, make connections, and see multiple perspectives and problem-solving strategies.
 With an emphasis on numeracy, the girls learn to use numbers to make connections and realize their relationships to real-life situations.

 The mathematics program lays a foundation for a more abstract understanding of numbers in future grades.
 Kindergarteners solidify their abilities to count; learn how to represent, order, compare, read, and write numbers; and discover systematic ways to make combinations of various whole numbers using tangible and visual manipulatives as well as pictorial representations to model their mathematical thinking.
 They apply their growing understanding of the number system to solve quantitative problems involving joining and separating, first using concrete objects to act out these addition and subtraction situations.
 Once they develop a conceptual understanding of the operations, students practice creating pictures to model problem situations before learning how to represent situations with abstract numerical expressions.
 We encourage girls to persevere in solving mathematical challenges with determination and grit, and we scaffold math skills so our kindergarteners develop confidence, a love of math, and eagerness to try new ways of working with numbers.